-Some of Mr. Romeo’s recent representations include:
+Some of Mr. Romeo’s recent representations at Goodwin include:

 - In re Bendamustine Consolidated Cases: Representing Cephalon, Inc. in patent litigation against 18 defendants involving Cephalon’s branded cancer drug, Treanda®.
 The U.S. District Court for the District of Delaware issued a final decision in favor of Cephalon, upholding the validity and finding infringement of all patents-in-suit following a bench trial.
 The case is now on appeal.

 - Coalition for Affordable Drugs VIII, LLC v.
-The Trustees of the University of Pennsylvania: Represented patent owner, the Trustees of the University of Pennsylvania, in an inter partes review proceeding involving patents directed to the treatment of hypercholesterolemia and hyperlipidemia with a novel dosing regimen for the drug lomitapide.
+The Trustees of the University of Pennsylvania: Represented patent owner the Trustees of the University of Pennsylvania in an inter partes review proceeding involving patents directed to the treatment of hypercholesterolemia and hyperlipidemia with a novel dosing regimen for the drug lomitapide.
 The PTAB issued a final decision in favor of the patent owner, upholding the validity of the patent-in-suit.

 - Merck, Sharpe & Dohme Corp. v.
 Actavis Laboratories FL, Inc.: Represented Actavis as ANDA-defendant in patent litigation involving Merck’s branded antifungal drug Noxafil® (posaconazole).
 Following a bench trial in the U.S. District Court for the District of New Jersey, the case was settled favorably.

 - Preparation of clemency petitions for several federal inmates serving long sentences for narcotics violations.
-In 2016, President Obama granted clemency to three of Mr. Romeo’s clients, two of which were serving life sentences.
+In 2016, President Obama granted clemency to four of Mr. Romeo’s clients, two of which were serving life sentences.